olcf/olcf-user-docs/services_and_applications/jupyter/overview.rst

 cover most use cases.
 This base environment is provided to the default "Python 3" notebook, visible in the JupyterLab "Launcher" page.

-From the Terminal, you can install additional libraries with a simple ``conda install`` to use in your current session.
+From the Jupyter Terminal, you can install additional libraries with a simple ``conda install`` to use in your current session.
 But these installed libraries won't persist across sessions if your server is restarted.

+Since conda's dependency concretizer has sometimes problems to extend existing environments with new libraries, you can also use the `mamba <https://github.com/mamba-org/mamba>`_ package manager.
+Just install it with ``conda install -c conda-forge mamba`` and replace ``conda`` with ``mamba`` calls.

 Creating your own Conda environment and notebook entry